FlorianMiceli/flat-share-hunting/README.md

 ***Your Java version should be 21 LTS***

-> You only need to download the `flat-share-hunting.jar` file and the `database.rar` file in a `./data` folder.
+> You only need to download the `flat-share-hunting.jar` file and the `database.rar` file in a `./data` folder next to it.
 Then follow these steps :

 1. Decompress `data/datbase.rar`
 2. Follow [this short tutorial](https://akr.am/blog/posts/using-utf-8-in-the-windows-terminal) to enable emojis in the windows terminal. (windows restart is needed)